Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 #### [August 25th, 2020 Livestream](./2020-08-25.md)
 * [Q&A: When I play multiplayer and the train and host doesn't update correctly, is this a known bug?](./transcriptions/yt-btJHOT-HkO0.md) https://www.youtube.com/watch?v=btJHOT-HkO0
-* Q&A: When I play multiplayer and the train and host doesn't update correctly, is this a known bug? https://clips.twitch.tv/LightAcceptableCheesePermaSmug

 #### [August 18th, 2020 Livestream](./2020-08-18.md)
 * Q&A: When will we be able to paint our trains? https://clips.twitch.tv/BelovedBloodyStapleGingerPower